Johann Adolf Scheibe: Life

-After the king's death in 1746, his successor Frederick V affected a move away from the pietism of the previous monarchs.
+After the king's death in 1746, his successor Frederick V effected a move away from the pietism of the previous monarchs.
 Theatre and opera were once again allowed, and the Royal Danish Theatre opened in 1749.
 Musical taste turned to Italian opera and French comic opera.
 Scheibe was strongly opposed to this new style, and his employment was terminated in 1748.
 His replacement was Paolo Scalabrini.